-Every person in the world has the right to know and get the information.
+Every person in the world has the right to know and get information.
 Photojournalism is one of the mediums to fulfill that right for information.
 It is an all-time active field.
 In fact, many photographers become a photojournalist in their later career.
 Photojournalism is one of the strongest as well as an essential genre in photography.
-This ultimate guide will help you to know more about the Photojournalism as a career option, photojournalism courses and colleges, jobs and salaries for photojournalists, and many more.
+This ultimate guide will help you to know more about Photojournalism as a career option.
+And also, photojournalism courses and colleges, jobs and salaries for photojournalists, and many more.
 On the whole, it would be a fantastic experience.

 What is Photojournalism?

-Photojournalism is the process of telling a visual story within the journalistic standards by using photographs as well as the writings as the main tool.
+Photojournalism is the process of telling a visual story within the journalistic standards; by using photographs as well as the writings as the main tool.
 Photojournalism is a beautiful combination of Journalism and Photography.
-Particularly, in Photography, the strongest tool for communication is the Photographs itself, whereas, in journalism, it is the words that rule the field.
+Particularly, in Photography, the strongest tool for communication is the Photographs themselves.
+Whereas, in journalism, it is the words that rule the field.
 Hence, Photojournalism is a form of Journalism balanced with Photography.

 Photography + Journalism = Photojournalism

-The term Photojournalism made up of two words that are ‘photography’ and ‘journalism’, was coined in the 1940s, by the dean of the University of Missouri, School of Journalism, Frances Luther Mott.
+The term Photojournalism made up of two words that are ‘photography’ and ‘journalism’.
+It was coined in the 1940s, by the dean of the University of Missouri, School of Journalism, Frances Luther Mott.

-It is used to provide knowledge, information, awareness, and idea to the people, such that it makes a strong impact on society.
-Journalism is a responsible occupation concerned with the collection of data, and information about the event, and happenings, with relevant proofs and resources, write, edit and present the same.
+It is used to provide knowledge, information, awareness, and idea to the people.
+Altogether it makes a strong impact on society.
+Journalism is a responsible occupation concerned with the collection of data, and information.
+It might be about the event, and happenings, with relevant proofs and resources, write, edit and present the same.
 Therefore, What is Photography? we have elaborated this in our article an Ultimate Guide to Photography.